 Support Page Content

-Operations & Services
+Plant Operations & Building Trades

 Facilities Management takes pride in being the stewards of Sacramento State University’s campus capital assets.

-Our operations consist of highly qualified technicians, trades workers, and specialists that support the Redefine the Possible initiative.
+Our Operations consist of highly qualified technicians, trades workers, and specialists that support the Redefine the Possible initiative.
 Through this initiative, we continue to refine our operational efficiency by providing industry-leading customer service and cost-effective solutions to our campus constituents.

 Plant Operations encompasses the Central Plant and Electrical Services.

-The Central Plant building is the heart of the campuses heating and air conditioning system.
+The Central Plant building is the heart of the campus heating and air conditioning system.
 Within the building our equipment produces steam and chilled water which is then circulated across the campus through a network of below and above ground piping.
-Once the steam and chilled water enters the buildings, a series of pumps, valves, and fans are operated by an automated, computerized system.
+Once the steam and chilled water enters the buildings, a series of pumps, valves, and fans are operated by an automated, computerized control system.
 The system works to maintain a balance between building occupant comfort and energy efficiency.
 However, not all of the campus is served by the Central Plant.
 There are boilers and air conditioning units located in other facilities around the campus.